ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/components.md

 }
 ```

-Please note that in CFML you can also declare these attributes via annotations in the comments section, weird, I know!
+Please note that in CFML you can also declare these attributes via annotations in the comments section:

 ```java
 /**